Former Paris town hall deputy under inquiry over suspected rape | Law-Order

 Former Paris town hall deputy under inquiry over suspected rape

-"Following statements ...published by the New York Times on Aug.
-16 accusing Christophe Girard, the Paris public prosecutor has opened ... a preliminary inquiry for rape by a person in a position of authority," the prosecutor said in a statement on Tuesday.
-Lawyers for the 64-year-old Girard could not be immediately reached for comment.
+"Following statements...published by the New York Times on Aug.
+16 accusing Christophe Girard, the Paris public prosecutor has opened...a preliminary inquiry for rape by a person in a position of authority," the prosecutor said in a statement on Tuesday.
+Delphine Meillet, a lawyer for the 64-year-old Girard told Reuters the preliminary investigation was legally groundless although no surprise, saying it arose from "media pressure".

-Le Parisien newspaper had earlier reported that Girard would be launching his own legal complaint for defamation against him.
-In its statement, the Paris prosecutor said the investigations regarding Girard would "aim to precisely assess if the reported facts could be defined as a criminal offence and if, given they occurred a long time ago, the time-limit for proceedings has already expired".
+Meillet also said Girard would file a complaint for slander on Friday.
+In its statement, the Paris prosecutor said the investigations regarding Girard would "aim to precisely assess if the reported facts could be defined as a criminal offence and if, given they occurred a long time ago, the time limit for proceedings has already expired".

-Girard, a member of the Socialist Party that runs the French capital, resigned as the city's cultural councillor last month in a surprise move.
+Girard, a member of the Socialist Party that runs the French capital, resigned as deputy mayor and the city's cultural councillor last month in a surprise move, citing what he called "a poisonous atmosphere".

 - READ MORE ON: